mouad-halli/Asp-Dotnet-Api/README.md

 ## Overview

 `AspDotnetCoreApi` is a project designed to explore and learn about ASP.NET Core.
-This API project provides user authentication functionalities using cookie and JWT, local username/password and Microsoft accounts with azureAd.
+This API project provides user authentication functionalities using cookie and JWT, local username/password and Microsoft accounts with AzureAd.
 The primary goal of this project is to gain hands-on experience with ASP.NET Core and its features.

 ## Installation